javaidiqbal11/Machine-Learning-Text-Image-Matching/README.md

 - Transformer Models: Supports transformer-based architectures for enhanced matching performance.
 - Similarity Matching: The final layer computes the cosine similarity between text and image embeddings to find the best match.

+## Contributing
+Contributions to this project are welcome.
+If you'd like to contribute, please fork the repository and submit a pull request.